caltechlibrary/dataset-instruction/02-large-data.md

 ### Deciding what to index

 We have already seen how we have used _dataset_ to list the keys in a collection.
 We can get a sampling of keys and review those to see how we might want to index our collection.
-To do this I will be a random sample of five records from our collection.
+Run the following script to get a random sample of five records from our collection:

 ```
     dataset -sample 5 keys > sample1.keys